Agent's Home Directory

 .artifacts_cache— cache for all build's artifacts; can be configured.

-- /temp: temporary folder; the path can be overridden in the
+/temp: temporary directory; the path can be overridden in the

-agentTmp— temporary folder that is used by the build agent to store build-related files during the build.
+agentTmp— temporary directory that is used by the build agent to store build-related files during the build.
 Is cleaned after each build.

-buildTmp— temporary folder that is set as the default temp directory for the build process and is cleaned after each build
+buildTmp— temporary directory that is set as the default temp directory for the build process and is cleaned after each build

-globalTmp— temporary folder that is used by the build agent for its own temporary files.
+globalTmp— temporary directory that is used by the build agent for its own temporary files.
 Is cleaned on the agent restart.